 California Family Code 721 also prevents a married spouse from hiding the proceeds or profits from any transaction that would qualify as community property.
 They are also prohibited from maintaining secret accounts.
 While it is possible for a violation of California Family Code 721 to cause problems within a marriage, violations of this Code section are most often brought to light in divorce proceedings.

 When a married couple decides to divorce in California, one of the most contentious aspects of their divorce case is likely to be property division.
 California law upholds the community property rule, so all property deemed marital property is subject to strict 50/50 division in divorce.
 Both divorcing spouses will be required to submit financial disclosure statements to the court as part of their divorce proceedings.
+It is important to know that the fiduciary duty under California Family Code 721 does not end when a couple separates.
+The duty continues throughout the divorce process and terminates only when the community property has been fully divided by court order or agreement.

 A: California Family Code 721 pertains to the fiduciary duties married spouses have to one another.
 This Code section enables either spouse to engage in financial transactions with one another or with any other parents that they would be able to conduct if they were unmarried.
 Code section 720 sets forth the requirements of respect, fidelity, and support in a marriage, and California Family Code 721 expands on this to apply to fiduciary duties in a marriage.